hunagyp/video-downloader-cursor/README.md

 # Video Downloader

 A simple web application for downloading videos from YouTube, Facebook, Reddit, and more platforms.
+(pure vibe coded magic, and a bit of me)

 ## Quick Start